Account-level reporting in Amplitude

 • Use the account-level reporting feature when using certain Amplitude integrations, like Segment or Salesforce

-In Amplitude, the default level of reporting is the individual user, meaning your charts and analyses will all be based on data drawn from individual users.
-In some cases, you may need reports built around an aggregated unit of measurement—say, accounts, order IDs, or charts.
+In Amplitude, the default level of reporting is the individual user, meaning your charts and analyses rely on data drawn from individual users.
+Sometimes, you may need reports built around an aggregated unit of measurement—say, accounts, order IDs, or charts.

 The Amplitude Accounts add-on enables you to do exactly this, by giving you analytical capabilities at the group level.